 It’s also important to take plenty of breaks throughout your hike.
 This will give you a chance to stretch your muscles and rehydrate – two practices that will help keep the muscles around your spine from tensing up and causing pain.

-If you're suffering back pain after a hiking trip, schedule an appointment with a professional chiropractor today.
+If you’re suffering back pain before or after a hiking trip, we’re here to help at Bronston Chiropractic Clinics.